janelia-flyem/diced/README.md

 ## Future Work

+* Allow writes that are non-block aligned (though no protection for multiple writes)
 * Implement native support for 16 and 32 bit datatypes.
 * Implement a separate metadata store to allow multiple writers
 * Improve speed of data fetching by maintaining a seperate key store